-In the case of business facing (admin and clienteling).
+In the case of business-facing (CX Manager and clienteling).
 Access is controlled by user accounts and permissions.
 Whereas with Action portal users typically access their preferences or any personally identifiable information via a Magic Link (Temporary secure authentication token)

 Least Privilege Access & Accountability